 3. Remove the large pieces with a slotted spoon, then strain into a quart measuring cup.
 Taste and adjust salt/pepper to taste.
 Ready for use in risotto and other dishes warm.

-4. Pour into a clean mason jar, place the lid on and store in the refrigerator for up to two weeks.
+4. Pour into a clean mason jar, place the lid on and store in the refrigerator for up to two weeks, or can be placed in airtight containers and frozen.

-*Buffalo wing tips, duck and chicken necks and giblets, shellfish shells, and other leftover protein bits can be added to make flavored broths.
+5. Chicken wing tips, necks, and giblets, duck necks and giblets, shellfish shells, and other leftover protein bits can be added to make different flavoured broths.